 - We may share information in an emergency.
 This includes protecting the safety of our employees and agents, our customers, or any person.

-- We may share information with those who need it to do work for us, but we will first obtain your consent.
+- We may share information with those who need it to do work for us.

 - We may share personal information with third parties, namely Facebook and Google, for our marketing purposes.
 Those uses will be subject to the third-party privacy policies.

 We may also share aggregated and/or anonymized data with others for their own uses.

 Legal Basis for Processing Personal Information

 Our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.

 However, we will normally collect personal information from you only (i) where we need the personal information to perform a contract with you; (ii) where the processing is in our legitimate interests and not overridden by your rights; or (iii) where we have your consent to do so.
 We have a legitimate interest in operating our Services and communicating with you as necessary to provide these Services, for example when responding to your queries, improving our platform, undertaking marketing, or for the purposes of detecting or preventing illegal activities.